 Search used car listings for vehicles of the same make, model, and year as yours and evaluate how much others are charging as a ballpark reference.

 Use online calculators

 To get the exact age, you can use online calculators like SellAnyCar.com, CarSwitch.com, CashYourCarUAE.com, WeBuyCarsDXB.com, AutoMallUAE.com, VeryEasyCar.com, and Taqyeem.
 Ae, CarSellZone.com.

 A simple way to value your car is the 20-15-15 model (20-10-10 model for Japanese cars).

 Let’s say you bought your car for AED 100,000.
-Expect a hefty 20-25% depreciation the first year depending on the model and condition of the car.
-Then the second year would be 10-15%, again depending on the condition of the car.
+Expect a hefty 20-25% depreciation the first year, depending on the model and condition of the car.
+Then the second year would be 10-15%, again depending on the car’s condition.

 Be aware that good agency maintenance increases the resale value of your car.
 It is, in fact, an investment for future resale.

 Depreciation in the car value